connectomicslab/connectomemapper3/paper/paper.md

   NDMG [@KiarAVariability:2018] and PyNets [@PisnerPyNets:2020] have been developed .
 They have demonstrated their capability in addressing all the challenges of data sharing, portability, computing scalability, reliability, reproducibility and transparency.
-However, none of the existing solutions provide a direct alternative to Connectome Mapper (CMP) whose has been created before the emergence of the BIDS standards and the containerization technologies to simplify the organisation and the analysis of sMRI and dMRI from raw data to multi-scale structural weighted connectomes [@Daducci:2012] using the in-house multi-scale Lausanne brain parcellation scheme [@Cammoun2012:MappingMRI], extended in a second version release with a preliminary pipeline for resting-state fMRI for integrative multimodal analyses.
+However, none of the existing solutions provide a direct alternative to Connectome Mapper (CMP), whose has been created before the emergence of the BIDS standard, and the containerization technologies, to simplify the organisation and the analysis of sMRI and dMRI from raw data to multi-scale structural weighted connectomes [@Daducci:2012] using the in-house multi-scale Lausanne brain parcellation scheme [@Cammoun2012:MappingMRI], extended in a second version release with a preliminary pipeline for resting-state fMRI for integrative multimodal analyses.
-While CMP3 derives from the preceding two versions, it has made CMP massively evolve over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided, including the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines have been encapsulated in software container images, continuously tested in concordance to the
+While CMP3 derives from the two preceding versions, it has made CMP massively evolve over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided, including the migration to Python 3, a brand-new Lausanne parcellation scheme, the adoption of the BIDS standard for data organization, the encapsulation of the processing pipelines have been encapsulated in software container images, continuously tested in concordance to the